Miami Marlins: 2019–present

 The Marlins released updated logos and color schemes, replacing orange and silver with bright Caliente red, Miami blue and slate grey.
 Home and road uniforms contain 'Miami" and letters in black with red drop shadows and blue accents, while the black alternate uniform contain "Marlins" and letters in black with red drop shadows and blue accents.
 The cap logo, used on the all-black cap, is a stylized "M" with a more realistic marlin on top.
 The Marlin logo also appears on the left sleeve.

 In 2021, the Marlins unveiled a City Connect uniform.
 The primarily red uniform with Miami blue trim paid homage to the Cuban Sugar Kings.

 In 2024, the Marlins updated their black alternate uniform, changing the letters to white in order to improve visibility.
 They also introduced a new Miami blue alternate uniform, featuring the black "Marlins" lettering with white trim and red drop shadows.
 This was originally their Spring Training uniform, albeit with the "M" logo on the left chest.

 The Marlins released a second City Connect uniform in 2025.
 The primarily black uniform with teal and pink accents paid homage to the vibrant Miami electric glow skyline and the original Florida Marlins look.

+In 2026, the Marlins unveiled a teal throwback uniform which they would wear on home games every Sunday.
+The Marlins previously wore teal tops as their spring training uniform.
+These replaced the blue alternates in the rotation.